 The second column indicates the proportion (in %) of the total tests run which were significant at a 1% level.
-In the last column, SS>S indicates that the responses from the sub-sample were higher than those from the respondent group, whereas $SS \le S$ indicates that the responses from the sub-sample were lower than those from the respondent group, whereas $SS \le S$ indicates that the responses from the sub-sample were lower than those from the respondent group, whereas $SS \le S$ indicates that the responses from the sub-sample were lower than those from the respondent group.
+In the last column, SS>S indicates that the responses from the sub-sample were higher than those from the rest of the respondent group, whereas SS<S indicates that the responses from the sub-sample were lower than those from the rest of the respondent group.